thaler-lab/EnergyFlow/mkdocs/sources/docs/utils.md

 energyflow.pjs_from_ptyphims(ptyphims)
 ```

-Converts particles in hadronic coordinates to FastJet PseudoJets.
+Converts an array of particles in hadronic coordinates to FastJet
+PseudoJets.
+See the [`ptyphim_array_to_pseudojets`](https://github.com/
+pkomiske/PyFJCore/blob/main/README.md/#NumPy-conversion-functions) method
+of PyFJCore.

 **Arguments**

 - **ptyphims** : _2d numpy.ndarray_
-    - An array of particles in hadronic coordinates.
-The mass is
+    - An array of particles in hadronic coordinates, `(pt, y, phi, [mass])`;
-    optional and will set to zero if not present.
+    the mass is optional.
+Any additional features are added as user info for
+    each PseudoJet, accessible using the `.python_info()` method.

 **Returns**

-- _list_ of _fastjet.PseudoJet_
+- _tuple_ of _PseudoJet_
-    - A list of PseudoJets corresponding to the input particles.
+    - A Python tuple of `PseudoJet`s corresponding to the input particles.

 ----